7 a.m. – 5:30 p.m.

 Toro Toro Restaurant - InterContinental Miami, 100 Chopin Plaza

-7:00 a.m. – 9:15 a.m.
+7:00 a.m. – 8:00 a.m.

 Americans have always believed in equality of opportunity, the idea that all kids, regardless of their family background, should have a decent chance to improve their lot in life.
 Now, this central tenet of the American dream seems no longer true or at the least, much less true than it was.
 In this session, Putnam shares evidence of a

 growing opportunity gap and its implications for public higher education and public policy.

 Presiding: Rudy Crew, President, City University of New York, Medgar Evers College

 College campuses are one of the most multicultural spaces in American society today.
-Zip codes, cultures, religions, classes, races, genders, political positions co-exist in the intimacy of a classroom, the familiarity of a student organization, the physicality of a sports team, and the living space of a
+Cultures, religions, classes, races, genders, political positions co-exist in the intimacy of a classroom, the familiarity of a student organization, the physicality of a sports team, and the living space of a

 Chair: Becky Driscoll, Presidential Spouse, Indiana University of Pennsylvania

 Shepard, Spouse/Partner Planning and Outreach, AASCU

 General Steven L. Kwast, Commander, and President, Air University

 Presiding: Jack Hawkins, Chancellor, Troy University, (Ala.)

-Presentation of the Secretary of the Air Force Distinguished Public Service Award to Muriel A. Howard, President, AASCU
+of the Air Force Distinguished Public

 While public-private partnerships (commonly called P3 activity) are relatively well understood as a way to finance student housing developments and sports stadiums, collaborative projects between corporate partners and state colleges and universities are

-understanding of the pros and cons of using a P3 model; the key political and academic considerations in the decision-making process; how to bring community stakeholders together to move a P3 project forward; and what the research says about the strategic importance of partnerships.
+understanding of the pros and cons of using a P3 model; the key business, political and academic considerations in the decision-making process; how to bring community stakeholders together to move a P3 project forward; and what the research says about the strategic importance of partnerships.